About DevSecOps: DevOps and Security

 DevSecOps Business Value:

-Above we’ve described several ways in which DevSecOps has a positive impact on business, to recap:
+Above we’ve described several DevSecOps best practices and the positive impact of DevSecOps processes on business, to recap:

 - Ensuring the payoff of automation — by including security testing, we make sure that vulnerability testing doesn’t become a separate process that slows down feature delivery.